 Just as there is a hierarchy of celebrities (from Leonardo DiCaprio to Corey Feldman), there is one for LA mansions as well.
-Some are famous for their big, bold, glamorous Hollywood histories and others...for having been reality TV settings.
-Case in point, the so-called Rock Star Mansion--the home at which INXS jammed on the CBS reality show Rock Star.
+Some are famous for their big, bold, glamorous Hollywood histories and others, for having been reality TV settings.
+Case in point, the so-called Rock Star Mansion, the home at which INXS jammed on the CBS reality show Rock Star.
 It's tricked out, for sure with its grotto pool, waterfalls, water slide, floating tennis court, elevator, and five-bedroom guest house.
 And it continues to host its share of Hollywood parties.
 But 'Leonardo' it's not.

 Phil Spector's Mansion in Los Angeles

-When Phil Spector was accused of murder, many LA natives seemed more surprised to discover that he lived (not in Hollywood or Beverly Hills) but in Alhambra.
+When Phil Spector was accused of murder, many LA natives seemed more surprised to discover the fact that he lived (not in Hollywood or Beverly Hills) but in Alhambra.
 In fact, this was his isolated home base, Pyrenees Castle, a 30+ room mansion.
 Spector told Esquire magazine: "I've bought myself a beautiful and enchanting castle in a hick town where there is no place to go that you shouldn't."
 Pyrenees Castle is where he was said to have pulled a gun on the New York punk band The Ramones.
 It's also where he was alleged to have murdered actress Lana Clarkson in 2003.

 Hearst Mansion in Beverly Hills

 Most Californians have heard of Hearst Castle in San Simeon.
 Well, LA also had its very own ostentatious Hearst property: The Hearst Estate in Beverly Hills.
 Named so because it was occupied by William Randolph Hearst (and Marion Davies), the 6.5 acre home included four houses, an apartment and a cottage, 29 bedrooms, a movie theater, and a disco.
-The palace--located just a few blocks north of the Beverly Hills Hotel--was built in 1927 but purchased by Hearst in 1947.
+The palace, located just a few blocks north of the Beverly Hills Hotel, was built in 1927 but purchased by Hearst in 1947.
 John F. Kennedy and Jacqueline Kennedy honeymooned there in 1953.
 The estate also made an appearance in the film The Godfather.
 It was the most expensive listing in U.S. history as of 2007 when the asking price was $165 million.

 David Geffen's Malibu Estate

 Malibu is home to some of LA's most famous celebrity mansions.
 Who can forget the aerial paparazzi view of Madonna and Sean Penn's open-air Malibu home wedding in the '80s?
-Producer and entrepreneur David Geffen is among the affluent and influential homeowners in the area as well.
+Producer and entrepreneur David Geffen are among the affluent and influential homeowners in the area as well.
 But, some controversy emanated from his Carbon Beach compound on the PCH.
 In 1982, Geffen agreed to grant public beach access from his property (to get approval for his home's site plan).
 In 2002, Geffen went to court to make sure his gates were permanently closed, blocking access to the path.
 He lost.
 In the daytime, anyone is permitted to walk past the west wall of his home to reach public areas of the beach.